Published in News

 60 percent of companies will skip Windows 7

-to a survey of more than a thousand companies ScripLogic, as many as six in ten won't bother upgrading to Windows 7.
+According to a survey of more than a thousand companies ScripLogic, as many as six in ten won't bother upgrading to Windows 7.

-the year.
+Just 5.4 companies are planning to upgrade to Windows 7 by the end of the year.
 A further 34 percent will go Windows 7 in 2010, while 60 percent don't plan to upgrade at this point.

 The main reason for staying away from the new OS is obviously a lack of money, but some are also concerned about compatibility.